 Economic Assessment: Provide a complete assessment of the economic environment in which your business will become a part.
 Explain how your business will be appropriate for the regulatory agencies and demographics with which you will be dealing.
 If appropriate, provide demographic studies and traffic flow data normally available from local planning departments.

-Cash Flow Assessment: Include a one-year cash flow that will incorporate your capital requirements (covered in Session 11).
+Cash Flow Assessment: Include a one-year cash flow that will incorporate your capital requirements (covered later in Session 11 Accounting and Cash Flow).
 Include your assessment of what could go wrong and how you would plan to handle problems.

 Marketing Plan and Expansion Plans: Your expansion plan should describe how you plan to test markets and products before rolling out.
-SCORE offers a great marketing plan guide: https://www.score.org/resources/marketing-plan-guide.
+SCORE offers a great marketing plan guide:https://www.score.org/resource/marketing-plan-guide.

 Damage Control Plan: All businesses will experience episodes of distress.
 Survival will depend on how well you are prepared to cope with them.
 Your damage control plan should anticipate potential threats to your business and how you plan to overcome them.
 Here are three examples:

 - Plan for 35% loss of sales: During economic downturns, your survival will depend on your ability to maintain liquidity for a period of at least 12 months.
 Can your Damage Control cash flow plan show how to avoid running out of cash?
-Session 11 will explain cash flow control.
+Session 11 Accounting and Cash Flow will explain cash flow control.

 - Plan for a catastrophic incident: Businesses can be overturned by unforeseen disasters which can be avoided by maintaining appropriate insurance.
 You will need the assistance of a qualified business insurance agent.